ChiaHanTu/my-library/MSSQL/Database.md

 Select Next Value for DecSequence -- 100 -> 99 -> 98

+/* Set sequence with min/max value */
 Create Sequence MinMaxSequence
 Start With 100
 Increment By 20
 MinValue 100
 MaxValue 200

+/* set cycle mode.
+When number comes to max, it will go back to min */ Alter Sequence MinMaxSequence
+Increment By 20
+MinValue 100
+MaxValue 200
+Cycle

+Drop Sequence MinMaxSequence
 ```